 Yes, progress is slow on this piece but if you are thinking that I am getting nowhere, let me show you that I have least gotten the design established.
 Most of the major scary counting is now over as each row of pick-up is now done based on the last, if you know what I mean….simply moving a little to the right or the left as the diagonal lines form.
 It is always exciting to be doing a new design and especially this one as it is my own adaptation of a traditional si’ira pattern of the Wayuu people from Mirja Wark’s book.
 After all the adjustments I made to have it fit my piece, it now has a lot of my own touches and so I am curious to see just how it will turn out.

-So, this week I “tamed the tube” and smiled at many things…like seeing Jeen zooming on after our private lesson and enjoying herself with my pebble weave book using her rigid heddle loom.
+So, this week I “tamed the tube” and smiled at many things…like seeing Jeen zooming on after having woven with her and enjoying herself with my pebble weave book using her rigid heddle loom.
 She is now an active member of the Ravelry group.

-And Marge, who took a class with me at The Mannings, is trying warp substitution with Bedouin patterns as a warm-up to double weave.
+And Marge, who also wove with me, is trying warp substitution with Bedouin patterns as a warm-up to double weave.

 She was a bit dismayed by the long floats on the back until we assured her that that is what happens with warp substitution.